What Does My LSAT Score Mean: 160-164

 So, okay, scholarship info is a little less definite than we’d like to see.
 But what about that sweet, sweet cash awaiting you at the far end of the law school rainbow?
 Eventually (hopefully), you won’t even bat an eye at $14 cocktails or restaurants with three dollar signs next to their names on Yelp.
 In addition to money, job security is a big issue — how do these scores and schools correlate to immediate employment at graduation?
 Let’s take a deep dive into some of the schools listed above:

 As you can see, there’s some variance from school to school across all of these metrics.
 Across the board, though, you’re looking at an average of a 55% chance at a job right after graduation.
-This means you’ll probably want to be a bit proactive, especially towards the end of law school, to ensure you are able to find a position.
-The good news is that compensation in both the public and private sectors isn’t maxed out; these figures represent median salaries and therefore there is a little room to shoot for the stars.
+This means you’ll probably want to be a bit proactive to ensure you are able to find a position.
+The good news is that compensation in both the public and private sectors isn’t maxed out; these figures represent median salaries and therefore there is room to shoot for the stars.

 But how do those private sector median salaries compare to overall starting salaries?
 This data set is a bit older, but still very indicative of the distribution of JD starting salary for graduates: